How to Draw Cartoon Characters from Observation

 Step 2.
 Drawing with a technical pen (inking) on top of the pencil lines.

-Then, erasing the pencil lines (when the ink from the pen is dry).
+Then, erasing the pencil lines (when the pen ink is dry).

 Step 3.
 Coloring with markers.